inkrypto/cfiles/README.md

 # cfiles

-These are lessons from "Lear C the Hard Way." by Zed Shaw
+These are lessons from "Learn C the Hard Way." by Zed Shaw

 Get the book and we'll help you with it.